Note: ISSS Processing takes seven to 10 business days

 - Name and address of employer

 - Change in the name or address of employer

 The applicant must also agree to fill out the online report found on the ISSS website every six months to verify the above information to the Office of International Student and Scholar Services.

 The employer must agree to report the termination or departure of the applicant to the Office of International Student and Scholar Services, or through any other process chosen by the Department of Homeland Security.

-Limits on Unemployment
+Limits on unemployment

 Applicants granted a 17-month extension of OPT may not accrue an aggregate of more then 120 days of unemployment during the total 29-month OPT period.
 More than 120 days of unemployment may affect negatively affect eligibility for future US immigration benefits.
 An applicant may provide documentation for the adjudicator to consider any extenuating circumstances.

-Expiry of Current EAD Card While 17-Month Extension of OPT Application Is Pending
+Expiry of current EAD Card while 17-Month Extension of OPT Application Is pending

-has not received notice of the approval of the extension application before the current EAD card's expiration date, the applicant's EAD card is extended automatically pursuant to the terms and conditions specified in 8 CFR 274a.12(b)(6)(iv).
+Provided that the applicant has submitted a timely and correctly filed application for a 17-Month Extension of OPT to the USCIS Lockbox Facility, if the applicant has not received notice of the approval of the extension application before the current EAD card's expiration date, the applicant's EAD card is extended automatically pursuant to the terms and conditions specified in 8 CFR 274a.12(b)(6)(iv).
 This means that the expired card will remain valid until USCIS makes a decision on the extension application or for a period not to exceed 180 days.

-Travel While 17-Month Extension of OPT Application is Pending and if Current EAD Card Has Expired
+Travel while 17-Month Extension of OPT Application is pending and if current EAD Card has expired

 A person who has applied for a 17-month extension of OPT, whose current EAD card has expired, cannot travel outside the United States, even if employed, until the new EAD card is received.